Lessons and Programs

 WELCA offers many types of recreational riding lessons:

 Junior Riders For children ages 6 to 9 years

 Learn To Ride For children ages 9 to 13 years

 Adult Learn To Ride For youth 14+ and adults

-Horse Rider Summer Camps A learn to ride program for children ages 9 to 14 years Registration for 2020 will begin in January 2020.
+Horse Rider Summer Camps A learn to ride program for children ages 9 to 13 years Registration for 2020 NOW OPEN.
 First come, first served.